When I use the word homeless, many people assume the worst.

 Though situations similar to these do occur in big metropolitan cities with large indigent populations, many cases of homelessness are not like that at all.

-Of the 560,000 homeless people in America, according to the National Alliance to End Homelessness, many don’t necessarily involve living on the streets.
+There are 580,000 homeless people in America, according to the National Alliance to End Homelessness, and many don’t necessarily involve living on the streets.

 Rather, it means that they lack a permanent dwelling — the keyword here being permanent.